 Finding a way to manage the itchy symptom is important.
 Some emollients contain extra ingredients that specifically act on itchiness.
 These ingredients include lauromacrogols, which relieve itch through a local anaesthetic action, and crotamiton.

-Emollients should be applied to the skin regularly, sometimes even multiple times a day.
+Emollients should be applied to the skin regularly, sometimes even multiple times a day, however please ensure you always read the label for instructions about the specific product you are using.
 Applying emollients daily can help irritated skin by:

 - Adding moisture to the skin and trapping it there